-- Massive growth in real-time tracking data drives need for scalable, cost-efficient lakehouse architectures
+- Massive real-time tracking data requires scalable, governed cloud platforms

 Infrastructure signal